nothke/BezierCurveEditor/README.md

 ### no-point-gameobjects branch

 The branch removes GameObjects for each bezier point and instead stores points as managed objects in the BezierCurve, thus removing the overhead of GameObjects and Components.
-Beware, it is WIP and there is currently no upgrade method from old GameObject-based BezierPoints to non-GameObject, upgrading will remove all current points.
+See [Breaking Changes below](#GameObjectless-Curve-Points).

 ### BezierArcApproximation